mapsplugin/cordova-plugin-googlemaps-doc/v2.3.0/README.md

-# Cordova GoogleMaps plugin for iOS and Android - version 2.3.0
+# Cordova GoogleMaps plugin for iOS and Android - version 2.3.0 to version 2.3.8

 The Cordova GoogleMaps plugin lets you embed native GoogleMaps view into your application, and customize the map from your JavaScript code easily.